brainpicture/zero/README.md

 # Zero
-## Zero is a toolkit with most common functions for backend development
+toolkit with the most common functions for backend development